 *(Please email to schedule appointment time)

 The audition days for Musical Theatre will be as follows:

 *December 8, 2018

 WCSU will also be attending the Unified auditions (Pearl Studios) in New York City:

 To schedule auditions, please contact:

-Tim Howard, Coordinator of Musical Theatre, Assistant Professor
+Tim Howard, Coordinator of BFA in Musical Theatre, Associate Professor